Skip to main content

 Do I have to draw my cartoon or can I paint it?

 No. You can choose any task or problem for your invention cartoon.
+Be sure your task is the final step of your machine.

 What is a step?